Landmark same-sex pension equality hearing to begin as Liberty and John Walker take fight to Supreme Court

 - The Marriage (Same Sex Couples) Act 2013 now allows same-sex couples to marry.
 Couples who had previously entered into a civil partnership can “upgrade” to marriage.
 However, the Act did not remove the exemption in paragraph 18(1) of Schedule 9; rather it extended it to same-sex married couples.

 - Traditionally, occupational pension schemes state that when a member dies his or her spouse is entitled to 50 per cent of the value of the pension for the rest of his or her life, regardless of when the couple married.
 Government research suggests that almost three quarters of occupational pension schemes have voluntarily extended this benefit to employees’ same-sex spouses and civil partners.
-Public sector pension schemes ensure that surviving same-sex spouses and civil partners are treated at least as well as widowers regardless of retirement date.

 - The exemption in the Equality Act 2010 potentially affects any employee who: